 Two types of notice requirements are set out in the Act [LGA s.
 466].
-All public hearings must be advertised in a local newspaper in accordance with the Act's requirements.
+All public hearings must be advertised in a local newspaper in accordance with the Act's requirements, or advertised in accordance with a bylaw to provide for alternative means of publication of notices.
 In addition, written notice must be sent to all property owners and tenants subject to the proposal and other owners within a distance local government has determined by bylaw if land use or density is being altered.
 The requirement for written notice does not apply if the bylaw affects 10 or more parcels owned by 10 or more persons.
 Local governments may enact their own requirements for posting of a site that is the subject of a bylaw amendment.